 Washington Youth ChalleNGe Academy

-Our next class starts on July 17, 2023.
-Due to the COVID-19 virus impacts on education, we are expecting a larger-than-normal application volume for the next class.
+Our next class starts on July 15, 2024.
+We are consistently receiving a larger-than-normal application volume for the next class.
 We recommend completing your application now, so that you can be considered for admissions.

 Accepting applications NOW.

 The mission of the Washington Youth ChalleNGe Academy (WYCA) is to provide a highly disciplined, safe and professional learning environment that empowers at-risk youth to improve their educational levels and employment potential and become responsible and productive citizens of the state of Washington.
 The Academy envisions a world where young adults are equipped and respected as equal partners in building resilience in their families and communities.
 This is a FREE Life Intervention-Credit Retrieval program where any eligible resident of Washington state willing to live in housing provided on campus in Bremerton, Washington for five months can immerse themselves in a focused approach for getting back on track in school and better equipped for life.

 The Washington Youth ChalleNGe Academy is a division of the Washington Military Department and aligns with the department’s mission and responsibilities.
 The program is essential in meeting the Department’s mission of protecting lives and communities, as the WYCA enhances resiliency in communities through an alternative education experience for youth.